MorganJacksonSmith/UnrealShaderCompilerProject/README.md

 MinorVersion = 27

-3. Unzip the SystemShock.zip into the main folder of the game

-the folder stucture should end up like so :
+3. Unzip the SystemShock.zip into the main folder of the game, the folder stucture should end up like so :

 System Shock Remake\SystemShock\Content\Paks\LogicMods\ShaderCompliation.pak